Build an India Gold Price App with JavaScript

 const data = await r.json();

-The anonymous response gives you price, bid, ask, computed_at, is_stale, a sources[] array, and a per-gram karat breakdown.
-Authenticate and the shape adds open_price, high_price, low_price, prev_close_price, the change fields, and divergence_bps / divergence_flag.
+The default response, anonymous or authenticated, gives you price, bid, ask, computed_at, and is_stale — nothing else.
+Everything richer is opt-in via ?include=: ?include=sources adds a sources[] array, ?include=karat adds a per-gram karat breakdown, and ?include=stats (authenticated only) adds open_price, high_price, low_price, prev_close_price, the change fields, and divergence_bps / divergence_flag. ?include=all returns everything your auth level permits.
 Two fields matter for correctness:

 No key, correct symbol: